-- the use of permanent safety mesh
+- Avoiding the use of fragile materials in roofing

-- window and gutter cleaners and repairers
+- Window cleaners, gutter cleaners and any associated repairers

 Safety considerations at the design stage could include: